click0/FreeBSD-install-scripts/README.md

 1. there is rescue FreeBSD with ZFS ==> install via `go11_4k.sh`
 2. there is rescue FreeBSD without ZFS ==> write MfsBSD.img directly to /dev/ada0
 3. it is possible to load ISO ==> load MfsBSD and install inside it via `go11_4k.sh`
-4. there is Linux installed ==> then via GRUB, GRUB-IMAGEBOOT, ISO MfsBSD, kFreeBSD
+4. there is Linux installed ==> then via GRUB, ISO MfsBSD, kFreeBSD
 5. there is rescue Linux ==> then in vKVM (statically linked qemu) we load ISO MfsBSD, we forward /dev/sda, through ssh or VNC the client install with ISO system, then we correct a network and we try to reboot a host machine.

 ##### If DHCP is **NOT** working

-6. there is Linux installed ==> then via GRUB, GRUB-IMAGEBOOT, ISO MfsBSD, kFreeBSD
+6. there is Linux installed ==> then via GRUB, ISO MfsBSD, kFreeBSD
 7. there is rescue FreeBSD with ZFS ==> repack MfsBSD.img and then write this image to /dev/ada0
 8. it is possible to load ISO ==> modify MfsBSD ISO, boot from our image and install the system from it via `go11_4k.sh`